MihaiElisei/transport-services/README.md

 ![home page](assets/images/README-images/home-page4.png)

 ## Gallery page
-* For gallery section i used clip path to create a nice design to the page;
+* For gallery section I used clip path to create a nice design to the page;
-* For gallery i used the code from Love Running project;
+* For gallery I used the code from Love Running project;
-* every image in the gallery have a hover effect of increasing the size with 10%.
+* Every image in the gallery have a hover effect of increasing the size with 10%.

 The screenshot of Gallery page is below:
 ![gallery page](assets/images/README-images/gallery-page.png)

 ## Contact page
 * Include contact form that provides the user the ability to message site owner, provide feedback and suggestions.
-* For contact section i used clip path to create a nice design to the page;
+* For contact section I used clip path to create a nice design to the page;
 * Left image have a hover effect that rotates the img with 180deg (this will create a good experience for users while navigate on the website);
 * Hover effect for submit button;
 * The form use the method="POST" action="https://formdump.codeinstitute.net/";